matveynikon/Stock_Salad/README.md

 This is just a prototype.
 Security vulnerabilities, backend infrastructure and other more technical aspects aren't taken into account.

-This project uses the following libraries and frameworks:
+This project uses the following libraries, frameworks and APIs:
 1. Stripe NodeJS API
 2. Firebase SDK
-3. d
+3. Alphavantage financial data API
+4. Polygon financial data API